thecybermind/qmm2/README.md

 If QMM is unable to load a mod after checking all the above locations, it will exit with an error.

-QMM will not attempt to load a mod or plugin file if it thinks the path is the same as QMM itself.
+QMM will not attempt to load a mod file if it thinks it is QMM itself.

 #### Plugins
 A plugin file can be specified in the config either as an absolute or relative path.